 Add about one tablespoon of oil or vegan butter to a large, nonstick frying pan and place it on the stove set to low-medium heat.
 Let the batter rest while the frying pan heats up on the stove for a few minutes.
 Once the pan is hot, begin cooking 3-4 pancakes at a time using 1/4 cup of batter per pancake.

-Cook for 3-5 minutes or until bubbles have formed and the batter looks dry in the center of the pancake (these take a bit longer to cook than conventional pancakes made with wheat).
+Cook the pancakes for 3-5 minutes or until bubbles have formed and the batter looks dry in the center of the pancake (these take a bit longer to cook than conventional pancakes made with wheat).

 Flip the pancakes and continue to cook for 3 additional minutes.